 - Estes Express Lines

-If you have been involved in an accident with a large commercial truck, attempting to go up against these companies can be a daunting and complicated undertaking.
-That is why it is critical to hire an attorney who has the experience, knowledge and resources to stand up against these big companies and their even bigger insurers.
+If you have been involved in an accident with a large commercial truck, attempting to go up against its parent company can be a daunting and complicated undertaking.
+That is why it is critical to hire an attorney who has the experience, knowledge, and resources to stand up against these big companies and their even bigger insurers.